roryp/sarcasm-audio-detector/README.md

 - Exaggerated pitch variations that contradict literal meaning
 - Unique timing patterns that create emotional dissonance
 - Emphasis markers that signal the speaker's true intent
+- Deadpan delivery followed by subtle tonal shifts

-Using "The Void.mp3" as our case study, we discovered that spectrograms can reveal these invisible patterns - showing the frequency distributions and energy patterns that betray when someone's words don't match their meaning.
+Using spectrograms and advanced audio features, we can reveal these invisible patterns - showing the frequency distributions and energy patterns that betray when someone's words don't match their meaning.

+### Dad Joke Sarcasm: A Special Case

+Dad jokes present a unique challenge for sarcasm detection.
+Often delivered with intentional deadpan and subtle tonal shifts, their sarcasm is more nuanced than standard sarcastic speech.
+Our enhanced algorithm now specifically targets:

+- The deadpan-to-punchline shift characteristic of dad joke delivery
+- Subtle timing patterns with strategic pauses before punchlines
+- Minimal but significant pitch inflections at key moments
+- The contrast between setup and delivery in the punchline region

 ### A Journey Through Emotional Space